codedevotional/articles/2019-12-naming-part1/naming.md

 You might determine that the cost of implementing the new requirement is too high in the present and poses too much risk in the near future.
 You'd prefer to prevent the change altogether.
 When you push back on the product team, explaining that it's too complex and expensive to make now, expect looks of befuddlement in response.
 Those looks are justified.
 A simple request should be simple to implement.
 The more you can harmonize the seemingly simple and the actually simple, the more you engender organizational trust in software engineering.

 This might seem like hyperbole.
 How can a single poorly named function make your programming life unpleasant and engender organizational mistrust in software engineering?
 A single poorly named function probably won't.
-But, the *habit* of naming functions after their current implementation will infect your codebase, making all aspects of development slower, more expensive, and less fun.
+But the *habit* of naming functions after their current implementation will infect your codebase, making all aspects of development slower, more expensive, and less fun.

 Function names should tell the right story.
 Good names are resilient &mdash; they stand the test of time through changes in implementation.
 Naming is difficult, but names matter.
 It's incumbent upon you to develop this core programming skill.
 So, how should you name functions?